Yash-Narnaware/search-in-a-video/README.md

 1. Upload a video.
 2. The video is transcribed using speech-to-text models (e.g., Whisper/Vosk).
+3. The video is also transcribed by extracting text from video frames using OCR models (e.g., EasyOCR)
-3. The transcript is segmented and indexed.
+4. The transcript is segmented and indexed.
-4. Enter a text prompt or chat query:
+5. Enter a text prompt or chat query:
    - For a **search**, the app uses vector similarity to return timestamps.
    - For a **chat**, the app uses an LLM to generate context-aware responses.